 For Immediate Release:

-The National Association of Tower Erectors (NATE) is a non-profit trade association in the wireless infrastructure industry providing a unified voice for tower erection, service and maintenance companies.
-Today the Association boasts over 600 member companies located throughout the United States, Bahamas, Canada, Jamaica, Philippines, Puerto Rico, Saudi Arabia, Singapore, South Africa, Sweden and Trinidad.
-NATE Members include tower construction firms, general contractors, tower owners, wireless carriers, manufacturers and distributors.
+National Association of Tower Erectors (NATE) is a non-profit trade association in the wireless infrastructure industry providing a unified voice for tower erection, service and maintenance companies.
+Today the Association boasts over 820 member companies located throughout the United States, Australia, Bahamas, Canada, Ghana, Jamaica, Philippines, Puerto Rico, Saudi Arabia, Singapore and Trinidad.
 For additional information on NATE, please visit www.natehome.com.